 Most flowers are best harvested in the morning when temperatures are still cool and they have the highest water content.
 If you harvest on a hot summer’s day, your flowers will be quick to wilt.

-Use a sharp knife (don’t pick!) and cut just above a leaf node.
-Cut the stem at an angle so that there is the most possible inner-stem surface touching the water.
+Use a sharp knife or pruners (don’t pick!) and cut just above a leaf node.
+Cut the stem at an angle so that as much of the inner stem surface as possible touches the water.
 Disinfect your knife after each cut to ensure you don’t spread any diseases between plants.

 Bring a bucket or jar of water with you to harvest and add the flowers right away as you cut.
 This way, they won’t have the opportunity to wilt as you’re still picking.